How does metformin work with insulin

 It is typically taken orally in the form of tablets and is often prescribed alongside diet and lifestyle changes to help control blood sugar levels.
 Metformin is known for its effectiveness in lowering blood glucose levels and reducing the risk of complications associated with diabetes.

-See also Metformin nails
+See also Metformin more drug uses

 Overall, Metformin is a commonly prescribed medication for type 2 diabetes due to its proven efficacy and relatively low risk of hypoglycemia compared to some other diabetes medications.